1 Language Models: What and Why

 The problem of how to propagate past information to the present efficiently and accurately also occupied the minds of researchers and practitioners working on a different language task: Machine Translation.

-We’ll cover Sequence-to-sequence (Seq2seq) learning in more detail in Part II, Chapter 06.
+We’ll cover Sequence-to-sequence (Seq2seq) learning in more detail in ?sec-ch-sequence-learning-and-the-encoder-decoder-architecture.

 Soon after the introduction of these encoder-decoder networks, other researchers (Bahdanau et al. (2014)) proposed a subtle but impactful enhancement: instead of encoding the input sequences into a single fixed-length vector as an intermediary representation, they are encoded into multiple so-called annotation vectors instead.
 Then, at decoding time, an attention mechanism learns which annotations it should use—or attend to.
 This can be seen before the decoder in Figure 1.8, below.